|ED ADMIN - DISTRICT LEVEL OVERVIEW|

 - Official transcripts of all college work (or official copy of masters transcript for licensure-only applicants)

 - Evidence of one year accredited experience in a certified position (five years in content area required for certification) verified by the supervising administrator on the Reference Form.

 - Two references from supervisors or individuals who have had the responsibility of evaluating your academic or professional performance.

 - Complete the Disposition Form.

 The above requirements must be successfully completed by the end of the first semester in the program in order to be released from probation and admitted unconditionally into the program.

 For all other states, please check with the corresponding Department of Education.

-All courses counted towards the degree must be completed within a seven-year period.
-The seven-year period begins with the semester in which the first course applied to the degree was taken.
-Up to nine credit hours may be transferred toward the degree with appropriate department approval.
 Before making any determination concerning transfer credits, ESU requires a transcript explanation, normally found on the back of official transcripts.
 University policy prohibits the transfer of courses where a grade of C or lower was obtained.
 Learn more about the full rules and restrictions regarding transfer credit.